utra-robosoccer/soccerbot/soccerbot/README.md

 #export ROS_MASTER_URI=http://$ROS_IP:11311
 ```

 You should be ready to go now.
-To run the robot:
+Before running, setup your CLion IDE (above),  To run the robot:

 ```bash
 roslaunch soccerbot soccerbot.launch